heroku/cowboyku/guide/http_req_life.md

 Behavior depends on what protocol is in use.

-HTTP/1.0 can only process one request per connection, so Cowboy will close the connection immediately after it sends the response.
+HTTP/1.0 can only process one request per connection, so Cowboyku will close the connection immediately after it sends the response.

 HTTP/1.1 allows the client to request that the server